dkfz-unite/unite-env/README.md

   - _install.**local**.sh_ - **local** installation script
   - _uninstall.**hard**.sh_ - **hard** uninstallation script (**removes** data and volumes)
   - _uninstall.**soft**.sh_ - **soft** uninstallation script (**keeps** data and volumes)
-- _secrets.json_ - JSON configuration file with all required credentials
+- _secrets_templates.json_ - JSON configuration file with all required credentials

 ### Secrets
 All sensitive information is stored in **secrets.json** file.
 Template of this file is stored in unite-environment repository on github.
 File has the following structure: